 Where to Stay in San Mateo – La Casona De Las Meninas

-For travellers who like to stay in their own apartment while they explore an area, this one’s for you!
+For travelers who like to stay in their own apartment while they explore an area, this one’s for you.
 The beautiful open-face stone apartments are elegantly decorated and well-stocked for convenience.

 5. Malaga

-Discover historic fortresses and Roman amphitheatres in this historic city.
-A uniquely impressive cathedral, an old quarter filled with pedestrian-only spaces and gorgeous architecture.
+Discover historic fortresses and Roman amphitheaters in this historic coastal city in southern Spain.
+Some of Malaga’s draws include a uniquely impressive cathedral, an old quarter filled with pedestrian-only spaces, and gorgeous architecture.

-Malaga is a more modern, and more populated destination than the aforementioned stops.
-But, there is a great deal of history here, and a culture that you can’t help but be drawn to.
-Enjoy the food and the attractions, watch flamenco shows and relax on the beautiful white-sand beaches.
+Malaga is a more modern and populated destination than the aforementioned stops.
+But there is a great deal of history here and a culture that you can’t help but be drawn to.
+Generally, there are lots of things to do in Spain in December.
+But if you’re visiting Malaga in particular, you can enjoy the food and the attractions and watch flamenco shows.
+You can even relax on the beautiful white-sand beaches.

 Top Attraction – What to Visit

 With so many gorgeous attractions in Malaga, it’s difficult to choose.
-Of course, you don’t have to, you can visit them all!
-But, we suggest you start with the immense Alcazaba.
-This 11th-century palatial fortification is the best-preserved in Spain.
+Of course, you don’t have to.
+You can visit them all.
+But we suggest you start with the immense Alcazaba, one of Malaga’s best castles.
+This 11th-century palatial fortification is the best preserved in Spain.

-Where to Stay in Malaga – Villa Malaga
+Where to Stay in Malaga – Hotel Palacete de Alamos

 Famous for its 11th-century walls, Avila is one-of-a-kind.
 The capital of its province, this small city sits atop the hill, looking out over the wild landscape and farmlands.